clarkedayo/Telecard/src/content/pages/black-paper.md

 <Accordion title="Is there support available?">

-Simply message our Telegram bot and we will be happy to assist you.
+Simply click on support on our Telegram bot and we will be happy to assist you.

 </Accordion>